Test & Compare Mobile Broadband Speeds on iPhone & Android with Speed Test

 If you’ve been thinking about switching carriers when the new iPhone arrives, this is a great app to help you make such decisions.
 Have your friends with iPhones or Androids download the SpeedTest app on their device and check mobile broadband on their respective carrier networks, then compare the results to see if it makes sense to jump ship.

 It’s important to remember a wide variety of things can impact data connectivity and transfer speeds, including the current location, signal strength, network capacity, and many other things you generally don’t have much control over.
 For example, in big cities it’s common to have really slow download speeds, but in rural areas with less burdened cell towers you can often get extremely fast data transfers.
-Then of course there’s Edge, which is usually so slow everywhere that it’s unusable for anything beyond checking email.
+Then of course there’s Edge, which is usually so slow everywhere that it’s unusable for anything beyond checking email, or even worse, the “GPRS” network which identifies itself as a little circle icon in the status bar, which usually can’t transfer any data at all.

 You can also test the speed of your home broadband connection with the Flash-based SpeedTest.net, or by joining your local wifi network and running the app from home.
 With the exception of true 4G LTE, your home connection is almost certainly faster.